-Operational Audit of the City of Fort Lauderdale Cemetery System - Finding 7
+Operational Audit of the City of Fort Lauderdale Cemetery System - Finding 7 Issue No:

-Issue No: 314

-Date of Finding: 06/29/2016

-Final Date of Completion 06/01/2020

-Responsible Person 1 sspates Stacy Spates Administrative Assistant II Parks & Recreation

-Name

-Responsible Person 2 sspates Stacy Spates Administrative Assistant II Parks & Recreation

-Correction Plan Status: Partially Implemented Finding Type: Deficiency

-Next Milestone Present Updated Investment Policy to Commission after review by the Investment Advisory Board.

-Milestone Date of Completion 06/01/2020

-Department: Parks & Recreation
+Final Date of Completion 08/03/2020 Department Responsible Person 1 sspates Stacy Spates Administrative Assistant II Parks & Recreation Name Administrative Assistant II Parks & Recreation Stacy Spates Responsible Person 2 sspates Partially Implemented Correction Plan Status: Finding Type: Deficiency Present Updated Investment Policy to Commission after review by the Investment Advisory Board.
+Next Milestone 08/03/2020 Milestone Date of Completion Parks & Recreation Department:

-Audit Initiator Commission Audit

-Title: Operational Audit of the City of Fort Lauderdale Cemetery System - Finding 7

-Issue / Observation Condition

-Correction Plan:

-The Cemetery Board improperly determined that 19% of the total amount received from the sale of Department each lot or plot, crypts, and niches belongs to the corpus of the $\mbox{\footnote{Trust}}$ Fund .
+Commission Audit Audit Initiator Operational Audit of the City of Fort Lauderdale Cemetery System - Finding 7 Title: Issue / Observation Condition The Cemetery Board improperly determined that 19% of the total amount received from the sale of Title each lot or plot, crypts, and niches belongs to the corpus of the Trust Fund.
 Note: The Trust Fund has built up to more than \$25 million.
 Criteria - (1): Code of Ordinance Sec.
 10-47.
 Municipal Cemetery System Fund. - (a) Perpetual care trust.
 There shall be a perpetual care trust comprised of the following income sources and authorized expenditures: - (1) Income.
 There shall be set aside and deposited in the perpetual care trust: - a.
 Nineteen (19) percent of the total amount received from the sale of each lot or plot, columbarium niche and mausoleum crypt; and - b.
 For each memorial, monument, marker or bench sold or installed or both in the cemetery system, twenty cents (\$.20) per square inch of the top surface of bronze markers and the top surface of the base of stone monuments. - (2) Expenditure.
-The income of the perpetual care trust shall be used only for the following purp Recommendation: The City Manager should revise and update the Cemetery Rules and Regulations and related Investment Policy to accurately represent the intent of the City Ordinance or change the City Ordinance to accurately reflect the Rules and Regulations and related Investment Policy.
+The income of the perpetual care trust shall be used only for the following purp The City Manager should revise and update the Cemetery Rules and Regulations and related Recommendation: Investment Policy to accurately represent the intent of the City Ordinance or change the City Ordinance to accurately reflect the Rules and Regulations and related Investment Policy.
 Auditor Note:

 The City Ordinance was adopted in 1986, amended and updated in 2004.
 The Rules and Regulations and Investment Policy were adopted in 1990, amended and updated in 2004.
 Management concurs in principle with the finding and recommendation.
-Staff will bring the investment policy and the Cemetery Rules and Regulations to Cemetery Board of Trustees for further discussion and determine the need to accurately define the corpus consistently throughout all documents.
+Staff will bring the Correction Plan: investment policy and the Cemetery Rules and Regulations to Cemetery Board of Trustees for further discussion and determine the need to accurately define the corpus consistently throughout all documents.
 Management will proceed with bringing this issue to the City Commission as a conference item.

-Current Status: As of March 31, 2020, the Investment Policy was reviewed by the City's Investment Advisor.
+Current Status: As of April 30, 2020, the Investment Policy was reviewed by the City's Investment Advisor.
 Finance will work in conjunction with the Cemetery Board of Trustees to review the suggested revisions to the Policy for approval.
-The Cemetery Board meets on May 14, 2020.
+The Cemetery Board meeting on May 14, 2020 was cancelled due to the COVID-19 pandemic.
+The board will reconvene to discuss this matter at a future virtual board meeting.
 Department of Sustainable Development